onflowai/trendflow/README.md

 # Application Description:

 All calls are made in pages, except following components: AddInfoHubModal(hub submit), PaginationComponent(fetch next pagination), SelectTrends (fetch for adding trends to a blog).

+# Application Security:

+'According to Kerckhoffs's principle, security should rely on the strength of your cryptographic algorithms and key management—not on keeping your business logic secret.'

 # Sorting